-- ^{64.} Junos OS enforces binding between human users and subjects.
-The Security Administrator5 is responsible for provisioning user accounts, and only the Security Administrator can do so.
-(FMT_SMR.2, FMT_MTD.1/CoreData) - 65.
+- Junos OS enforces binding between human users and subjects.
+The Security Administrator is responsible for provisioning user accounts, and only the Security Administrator can do so.
+(FMT_SMR.2, FMT_MTD.1/CoreData) - 68.
 Junos users are configured under "system login user" and are exported to the password database '/var/etc/master.passwd'.
 A Junos user is therefore an entry in the password database.
-Each entry in the password database has fields corresponding to the attributes of "system login user", including username, (obfuscated) password and login class. - 66.
+Each entry in the password database has fields corresponding to the attributes of "system login user", including username, (obfuscated) password and login class. - 69.
 The internal architecture supporting Authentication includes an active process, associated linked libraries and supporting configuration data.
-The Authentication process and library are
+The Authentication process and library are - login() - PAM Library module - 70.
+Following TOE initialization, the login() process is listening for a connection at the local console.
+This 'login' process can be accessed through either direct connection to the local

-5 The Security Administrator role is detailed in Section 7.6 below.
+16 The Security Administrator role is detailed in Section 7.5 below.